Environmental issues in Melbourne: Other issues

+In 2008 the Victorian government launched a project of channel deepening for Melbourne Ports by dredging Port Phillip Phillip Bay.
+It was subject to strict regulation among fears that beaches and marine wildlife could be affected by the disturbance of heavy metals and other industrial sediments.

 Other major pollution problems in Melbourne include levels of bacteria including E. coli in the Yarra River and its tributaries caused by septic systems, as well as litter.
 Up to 350,000 cigarette butts enter the storm water runoff every day.
 Several programs are being implemented to minimise beach and river pollution.
-In February 2010, The Transition Decade, an initiative to transition human society, economics and environment toward sustainability, was launched in Melbourne.